vseryakov/backendjs/README.md

 - `/account/subcribe`
   Subscribe to account events delivered via HTTP Long Poll, the client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or makes a connection to my account the event about it will be sent to this open connection.
-This is not a persistent queue so if not listening events will be just ignored, only events published since the connection will be delivered.
+This is not a persistent queue so if not listening, all events will just be ignored, only events published since the connect will be delivered.

 - `/account/get/icon`

   Return account icon

   Parameters:
-    - type - a number from 0 to 9 which defines which icon to return, if not specified 0 is used
+    - type - a number from 0 to 9 or any single letter a..z which defines which icon to return, if not specified 0 is used

 - `/account/put/icon`